 Adyen’s brand mentality is focused on growth.
 This means making positive adjustments based on the best information available.
 With Aircall, the Operational Support team can create international numbers, add users, and adjust call structures instantly without a call to the IT department.

-These aspects of Aircall’s cloud-based approach were must-haves, but an intuitive integration with current customer support tools added another layer of intelligence to their operations.
+These aspects of Aircall’s business phone system were must-haves, but an intuitive integration with current customer support tools added another layer of intelligence to their operations.

 Aircall + Zendesk Gives Superior Context to Conversations